Siroopfles/NovaPort/README.md

 ## Configuration

-The Nova System's behavior is controlled by two key configuration items stored as `CustomData` objects within the project's Context Portal (ConPort).
+The Nova System's behavior is controlled by two key configuration items stored as `CustomData` objects within the project's NovaPort-MCP database.
 These are typically set up during the initial project bootstrap.

 - **`ProjectConfig:ActiveConfig`**: Defines project-specific settings, such as the primary programming language, testing frameworks, linter commands, and documentation standards.
 This ensures that all AI modes operate consistently within the project's technical environment.
 - **`NovaSystemConfig:ActiveSettings`**: Configures the behavior of the Nova modes themselves.
-This can include settings like the frequency of ConPort health checks, triggers for specific workflows, or the default level of strictness for quality gates.
+This can include settings like the frequency of database health checks, triggers for specific workflows, or the default level of strictness for quality gates.

 These configurations are managed by the `Nova-LeadArchitect` team via the `WF_ARCH_PROJECT_CONFIG_SETUP_001_v1.md` workflow.
 For a detailed example of what these configurations can contain, see the `examples/example-project-config.json` file in this repository.